 The Chronicle covered three Olympic Games in the 1960s—1960 in Rome, 1964 in Tokyo and 1968 in Mexico City.
 U.S. riders won team silver in show jumping in 1960, where a young George Morris placed fourth individually.
 In 1968, Bill Steinkraus earned a historic individual gold medal in Mexico City.
 U.S. riders took team silver in the three-day event in ’64 and ’68, with Mike Plumb taking individual bronze in ’68 and Michael Page individual bronze in ’64.

 The first grand prix show jumping event was held on July 25, 1965 in Cleveland, Ohio (Mary Mairs [Chapot] won it on Tomboy).
-The USET began taking a more proactive approach to developing international teams when it established a training center at Gladstone.
+The USET began taking a more proactive approach to developing international teams when it established a training center at Gladstone, New Jersey.

 In 1961, the Chronicle made a significant change—it was, in fact, the birth of The Chronicle of the Horse magazine.
 The Chronicle’s publisher, the G.L.
 Ohrstrom Estate, bought out another publication, Horse, and in a Jan.
 6, 1961, issue, the merged magazine debuted.
 Readers first saw the iconic cover, with its swirling artwork and distinctive logo, in this issue.
 Editor Alexander Mackay-Smith explained the change to readers in an editorial.